Cookie Consent

 They are focused purely on the authoring stage and tend to ignore other important aspects of the contract lifecycle like redlining and renewal management.

-For this reason, the most effective legal teams use full-scale contract lifecycle management platforms, like SpotDraft.
+For this reason, the most effective legal teams use full-scale contract management software, like SpotDraft.

-These software solutions are more well-rounded, with features that cater to contract authoring and more:
+These contract authoring software are more well-rounded, with features that cater to contract authoring and more:

 • Signing via eSignature